 The applicant’s Personal Statement should:

-Demonstrate an understanding of the orientation and substance of the Law & Public Health concentration and confirm a commitment to acquiring the skills and knowledge that form the core of the MPH program.
+- Demonstrate an understanding of the orientation and substance of the Health Policy concentration and confirm a commitment to acquiring the skills and knowledge that form the core of the MPH program.

 4. Potential contribution to the program